gsk224/Spatial_Portfolio/README.md

 # Gold Mining Detection in Prey Lang Wildlife Sanctuary Using Satellite Imagery

 # Summary
-The aim of this project is to detect and map gold mines that have emerged deep within the boundaries of a wildlife sanctuary.
-I used GIS techniques and satellite imagery to find the patterns, or scars, gold mines leave on the landscape, and tell the story of Prey Lang through visualisations.
+This project focuses on detecting the presence of gold mining activities deep within the Prey Lang Wildlife Sanctuary.
+The goal was to uncover the environmental scars left by gold mining operations and create visualizations that narrate the story of Prey Lang’s transformation.

 # Approach